News and events update, 16 Nov 2025

 - The Good Beer Guide 2025 is now on sale at https://shop1.camra.org.uk/product-the-good-beer-guide-2025/.
 There is also a mobile friendly online Good Beer Guide app available at https://goodbeerguide.org.uk/ (also available on the new CAMRA website).

 - The new CAMRA website https://camra.org.uk/ has been launched.
-WhatPub and the Good Beer Guide are incorporated in the new website, although the old websites are still available at the time of writing.
+WhatPub and the Good Beer Guide are incorporated in the new website.
+The WhatPub website will as a result be closing down.

-For the latest news check out our Facebook page (please note: we are not posting on our X/Twitter page at present).
+For the latest news check out our Facebook page.
 Also for news from CAMRA across London see London Drinker, and the London CAMRA Facebook page.

 Victoria wins Pub of the Year